 - 4.3 Unlike capital investments, for treasury management investments the security and liquidity of funds is placed ahead of any investment return. - 4.4 The council recognises that investment in other financial assets and property primarily for financial return, taken for non-treasury management purposes, requires careful investment management.
 Such activity includes loans supporting service outcomes and investment property portfolios.
-The council currently has no commercial or service investments and does not borrow to invest for the primary purpose of financial return. - The council will ensure that all of its investments are covered in the capital strategy, investment strategy or equivalent, and will set out, where relevant, the council's risk appetite and specific policies and arrangements for non-treasury investments.
+The council currently has no commercial or service investments and does not borrow to invest for the primary purpose of financial return. - 4.5 The council will ensure that all of its investments are covered in the capital strategy, investment strategy or equivalent, and will set out, where relevant, the council's risk appetite and specific policies and arrangements for non-treasury investments.
 It will be recognised that the risk appetite for these activities may differ from that for treasury management.
 4.6 Capital investments should be proportional to the level of resource available to the council and the council should ensure that the same robust procedures for the consideration of risk and return are applied to these decisions.
-Capital Resources and Financing Strategy 47 Wyre's Capital Programme has always raised beautily an external funding awing to limited 4.7 Wyre's Capital Programme has always relied heavily on external funding owing to limited internal resources and a desire not to add to existing levels of external borrowing.
-The council has external funding levels of 77% (estimated 2021/22) of the total capital programme.
-Much of this has been provided by the Environment Agency for large scale sea defences and beach management schemes but other externally funded works include Disabled Facilities Grants (Better Care Fund) and funding towards the new fish and food processing units in Fleetwood.
+Capital Resources and Financing Strategy 4.7 Wyre's Capital Programme has always relied heavily on external funding owing to limited internal resources and a desire not to add to existing levels of external borrowing.
+The council has external funding levels of 99% (estimated 2023/24) of the total capital programme.
+Much of this has been provided by the Environment Agency for large scale sea defences and beach management schemes but other externally funded works include Disabled Facilities Grants (Better Care Fund) and UK Shared Prosperity Funding.
 4.8 As a result of central government funding cuts and a significant gap to bridge in our ongoing revenue estimates, there is limited scope for the council to contribute monies from general balances without additional compensating savings being identified.
 Likewise, the shortfall in ongoing funding means that it is not prudent to add to our external borrowing unless a compelling 'invest to save' case exists.
 4.9 Several earmarked reserves exist to support capital investment and these include the Capital Investment, Leisure Management, IT Strategy, Value For Money, Vehicle Replacement/Street Cleansing Maintenance and the Property Investment Fund Reserves.
 4.10 The Capital Programme assumes available funding from the following sources: Capital grants and contributions Capital receipts from the sale of assets Earmarked reserves Revenue contributions Internal borrowing External borrowing 4.11 Ordinarily, capital receipts can only be used to fund capital expenditure or be set aside to repay debt.
 However, as part of the multi-year 2016/17 local government finance settlement, greater flexibility to allow council's to use these receipts to generate ongoing revenue efficiencies was announced although conditions apply including the requirement for a Strategy approved by full Council.
-4.12 "The Guidance recommends that the Strategy setting out details of projects to be funde through flexible use of capital receipts be prepared prior to the start of each financial year.
+4.12 "The Guidance recommends that the Strategy setting out details of projects to be funded through flexible use of capital receipts be prepared prior to the start of each financial year.
 Failure to meet this requirement does not mean that an authority cannot access the flexibility in that year.
-However, in this instance, the Strategy should be presented to full Council of the equivalent at the earliest possible opportunity."
+However, in this instance, the Strategy should be presented to full Council or the equivalent at the earliest possible opportunity."